shikokuchuo/nanonext/README.md

 R binding for NNG (Nanomsg Next Gen), a successor to ZeroMQ.
 NNG is a socket library providing high-performance scalability protocols, implementing a cross-platform standard for messaging and communications.
-Leveraging asynchronous execution, serves as a concurrency framework for building distributed applications.
+Serves as a concurrency framework for building distributed applications, utilising ‘Aio’ objects which return an unresolved value whilst its asynchronous operation is ongoing, automatically resolving to a final value once complete.

 Designed for performance and reliability, the NNG library is written in C and {nanonext} is a lightweight wrapper depending on no other